acoupi/acoupi/docs/explanation/index.md

         <tbody>
             <tr>
                 <td>
-                    <a href="Architecture">Overview</a>
+                    <a href="Architecture">Architecture</a>
                 </td>
-                <td>Architecture overview which acoupi is built upon</td>
+                <td>Overview of the architecture supporting the deployment of acoupi</td>
             </tr>
             <tr>
                 <td>
                     <a href="Data_Schema">Framework</a>
                 </td>
-                <td>Learn about the 4 elements of acoupi (data, components, tasks, programs)</td>
+                <td>Learn about the different elements of acoupi (data, components, tasks)</td>
             </tr>
             <tr>
                 <td>
-                <a href="inner_workings">System</a>
+                <a href="Programs">Application</a>
                 </td>
-                <td>Understand the system code supporting acoupi application</td>
+                <td>Understand the inner-workings of a running acoupi application</td>
             </tr>
         </tbody>
     </table>
 </div>

-If you want to get started with acoupi, look at the [_Tutorials Section_](Tutorials) that contains step-by-step guides helping you install, configure, and deploy acoupi.
+If you want to get started with acoupi, look at the [_Tutorials_](Tutorials) section providing step-by-step information to help you install, configure, and deploy acoupi.

-If you have a specific goal, and are already familiar with acoupi, the [_How to Guide Section_](how_to_guide) will have more in-depth detail information to help you tailor acoupi to your personal use case.
+If you have a specific goal, and are already familiar with acoupi, the [_How-to Guides_](How-To_Guides) will have more in-depth detail information to help you tailor acoupi to your personal use case.

-Take a look at the [_Reference Section_](Reference) of the documentation when you want to know what parameters and options are available.
+Take a look at the [_Reference_](Reference) section of the documentation to get insights into the python code and learn about the parameters and options available to customise acoupi.